 Checked Bag Fees

-Many domestic flights and low cost carriers charge for checked bags.
+Many domestic flights and low-cost carriers charge for checked bags.
 Most airlines will charge for the second checked bag on international flights.
 Of course, the obvious answer here is to pack light and not check a bag.
 You can find our post with packing tips to help you here.
 However, for me that is not always possible.
 Some airlines (like United) have a credit card that allows you one free checked bag when you use that credit card to book the flight.
+Other airlines will give you checked bag privileges based on your frequent flyer status.

 Overweight Bag Fees